numba/numba-integration-testing/README.rst

 ================================

 Normally, Numba is installed as a conda packge from https://anaconda.org using a ``CondaSource`` configuration.
-Sometimes it can be useful to run the integration-testing from a branch or a pull-request however.
+However, sometimes it can be useful to run the integration-testing from a branch or a pull-request.
 The following configuration demonstrates how to obtain the branch ``refactor_it`` from the Github fork at ``github.com/esc/numba``.

-Please be advised that you must mirror the tags of the blessed Numba repository at ``github.com/numba/numba`` to the desired fork in such cases.
+Please be advised that you must mirror the tags of the upstream Numba repository at ``github.com/numba/numba`` to the desired fork in such cases.
 This is because the Numba version is determined from the closest reachable tag in the Git history so recent tags must be present for the build system to accurately determine the Numba version.
-Otherwise you may end up with a nonsensical version number that is likely to confuse.
+Otherwise you may end up with a nonsensical version number that is likely to cause confusion.

 .. code:: python